theiagen/public_health_bioinformatics/README.md

 * Workflows and task development influenced by The Broad's [Viral Pipes](https://github.com/broadinstitute/viral-pipelines)
 * TheiaCoV workflows for viral genomic characterization influenced by UPHL's [Cecret](https://github.com/UPHL-BioNGS/Cecret) & StaPH-B's [Monroe](https://staph-b.github.io/staphb_toolkit/workflow_docs/monroe/)
 * TheiaProk workflows for bacterial genomic characterization influenced by Robert Petit's [bactopia](https://github.com/bactopia/bactopia)
 * The PHB workflow user community.
-To provide feedback, please raise a GitHub issue [GitHub issue](https://github.com/theiagen/public_health_vioinformatics/issues/new).
+To provide feedback, please raise a [GitHub issue](https://github.com/theiagen/public_health_vioinformatics/issues/new).

 ### Contributing to the PHB workflows
 Contributions to the workflows contained in this repository are warmly welcomed.
 Our style guide may be found below for convenience of formatting.